Always Close the Loop in Conversations

 As an information receiver:

-• Let people know in advance when things will not be completed by deadline.
+• Let people know in advance when things will not be completed by the deadline.

 • Provide feedback when additional information is required.

-• When multiple questions or tasks are posed at once, go through each one separately.
-Number them if you need to in order to keep track.
+• When multiple questions or tasks are given at once, address each one individually.
+Number them if necessary to stay organized.

 • Repeat the person’s instructions back to them.
-This is the same concept as repeating someone’s name back to them when you first meet.
-The trick helps you memorize the name and assures the other person that you’ve understood and are pronouncing it correctly.
+This is similar to repeating someone’s name when you first meet.
+The trick helps you remember the name and shows the other person that you’ve understood and are pronouncing it correctly.

 As an information sender:

-• Use the debate teacher method: Remember the old rule of thumb about public speaking?
+• Use the debate teacher method: Recall the old rule of thumb for public speaking.
 Tell them what you’re going to tell them, tell them, and then tell them what you told them.
-Same thing applies with your colleagues.
+The same principle applies to your colleagues.

 • Avoid sending emails that assign a task to a group.
 This is the equivalent of walking into the office, shouting out the task that needs to be done, and then walking back out.
 Highly ineffective, and it’s unlikely that anyone will jump up and acknowledge the task.

-• Lay out key information – deadlines, team members, tools, etc. – clearly when you provide the information.
-If your listener acknowledges each of the items that you’ve laid out, you’re more likely to achieve the goal painlessly.
+• Present key information—deadlines, team members, tools, etc.—clearly when you share it.
+If your listener confirms each item you’ve outlined, you’re more likely to reach your goal smoothly.

-• Use tools like FollowUp.cc and Yesware to remind yourself to follow up on a conversation that may have fallen off the map.
+• Use tools like FollowUp.cc and Yesware to remind yourself to follow up on a conversation that may have been forgotten.